TadiT7/treble_experimentations_wiki/Samsung-Galaxy-Tab-A-10.1.md

 * Reboot to system

 Some more info:
-* Alternatively, you can flash [Nexus Stock custom ROM](https://forum.xda-developers.com/galaxy-tab-a/development/rom-nexus-stock-2019-galaxy-tab-10-1-t3944222), which is based on latest AOSP build.
+* Alternatively, you can flash [Nexus Stock custom ROM](https://forum.xda-developers.com/galaxy-tab-a/development/rom-nexus-stock-2019-galaxy-tab-10-1-t3944222), which is based on latest AOSP build and includes the MTP fix.

 ## Hardware support